AlexSkylark/aeon-world/nations/varennia.md

 - Military strategy: focused on defense and protection of national interests, but also able to conduct offensive operations if necessary
 - Military intervention: tends to only intervene in conflicts if it directly affects Varennian interests
 - Military alliances: maintains alliances with other powerful nations for mutual defense and strategic interests

+## Transport and logistics structure

+- Road and highway system: Varennia has an extensive road and highway system that connects all major cities and towns.
+These roads and highways are well-maintained and well-marked.
+- River transport: Varennia has several large river ports, which handle a significant amount of cargo transport.
+These river ports are connected to the road and highway system.
+- Rail network: Varennia has a well-developed rail network that connects all major cities and towns.
+The rail network is used for passenger transport and carries a significant amount of cargo.
+- Airports: Varennia has several large airports that handle domestic and international flights.
+The airports are connected to the road and rail network.
+- Logistics centers: Varennia has several strategically located logistics centers equipped with modern technology and equipment, including warehousing and distribution facilities.
+- Airships: Varennia uses airships for air transport, with large airship docks in major cities.
+Airship routes connect major population centers and military installations.
+Airships are also used for military logistics, transporting troops, supplies, and equipment to remote regions of the country.